 |Every day||08:30 – 21:00|

 The information center is available at the market’s main gate.
 Public toilets in several spots inside the building.
-Other facilities include ATMs, food courts, security officers.
+Other facilities include ATMs, food courts, and security officers.
 The market map and information board are there too.

 There is a parking space, however since Beringharjo market is the prime market.
 There always be traffic in front of the market.
 The parking fee cost Rp5.000 for a car and Rp3.000 for a motorcycle.
 But for a convenient reason, travel with a motorcycle to avoid getting stuck in traffic.